dymmond/esmerald/docs/en/docs/deployment/docker.md

 ## OpenAPI docs

-Esmerald provides the [OpenAPI](../configurations/openapi/config.md) documentation ready to be used and always active and you can acess via:
+Ravyn provides the [OpenAPI](../configurations/openapi/config.md) documentation ready to be used and always active and you can acess via:

 * [http://127.0.0.1/swagger](http://127.0.0.1/docs/swagger)